-A journalist notices trends, the changes that occur and reports on it.
-The report, which is usually nonfiction, can contain as little as 45 words especially if it’s for broadcast or more than 45,000 if it’s a book length feature that reveals little known information regarding something such as a cause célèbre case.
-The report is usually unbiased.
-The journalist presents facts and evidence that allow the reader or viewer decide.
+A journalist notices trends, the changes that occur and reports on them.
+The information, usually nonfiction, can contain as little as 45 words, especially if it’s for broadcast or more than 45,000 if it’s a book-length feature.
+The book reveals little known information regarding something such as a cause célèbre case.
+The news report is usually unbiased.
+The journalist presents facts and evidence that allow the reader or viewer to decide.

 Ex.
-Something is underfoot in Mudville and while these small-town residents say they were used to this way of life, some believe all has changed.
-In this report, we’ll uncover what is happening, who they believe is most affected and how officials are going to fix it and when.
+Something is underfoot in Mudville, and while these small-town residents say this is A way of life, some believe all has changed.
+In this report, we’ll uncover what is happening, who they believe is most affected, and how officials are going to fix it, and when.

-A commentator/editorialist shares opinions on activities, current events, a cause célèbre, et al. Sometimes the commentator puts a spin on the topic but it doesn’t have to be as nefarious as propaganda, a spin can be a contrarian view …or it can simply be another perspective not previously shared.
+A commentator/editorialist shares opinions on current events, a cause célèbre et al. Sometimes, the commentator puts a spin on the topic.
+Still, it doesn’t have to be as nefarious as propaganda; a spin can be a contrarian view.
+Or it can simply be another perspective not previously shared.
 One thing that all commentary has in common is bias.

 Ex.
-The recent rash of activity in small-town, any-country, can only be the result of amount of resources being used to favor one group over another.
-If it’s not stopped, there will be more of it that will make things worse.
+The recent rash of activity in small-town, ANY COUNTRY, can only be the result of THE NUMBER of resources being used to favor one group over another.
+If it’s not stopped, there will be more, making things worse.

-A philosopher observes, hypothesizes and unpack with reasoning why the natural event, activity or behavior occurs.
-She usually contemplates the subject, studies it from various angles and reviews the many topics that can arise from the subject.
+A philosopher observes, hypothesizes, and unpacks why the natural event, activity, or behavior occurs.
+She usually contemplates the subject, studies it from various angles, and reviews the many topics that can arise from the issue.
 She then defends her completed study via peer review.
-The philosopher creates a new set actions to be performed so that a new behavior can result.
+The philosopher creates a new set of actions to be performed so that new behavior can result.

 Ex.
-When a large group of workers are left to their own creativity a large business will fail.
-Therefore, it is best to establish a new set of rules that everyone will follow without question, to contain innovation.
+When a group of cReative workers are left to their own devices, a large business will fail.
+Therefore, to prevent innovation, it is best to establish a set of rules for everyone to follow without question.